404-atomic/404testing/README.md

 # AI Chat Application

-A Next.js application featuring a chat interface powered by multiple AI models, with Supabase authentication and persistent chat history.
+A Next.js application featuring a chat interface powered by multiple AI models, with Supabase authentication.

 ## Setup